 But you don't have to go after me, you might press the lower root note with your index finger in the normal way instead.
 You can press the fifth and the higher located second root note with the ring and the pinky finger accordingly.

 Use this handy chart of guitar power chords to easily locate a chord in question on the fingerboard.

 One more things about power chords is that they are neither major nor minor chords, and here is one interesting twist I found while practicing:

-If you take any song or part of a song that is played on an acoustic or clean electric guitar, for example let's take the VERSE of Fade to Black song by Metallica, the actual chords for clean guitar are:
+If you take any song or a part of a song that is played on an acoustic or clean electric guitar, for example let's take the VERSE of the Fade to Black song by Metallica, the actual chords for clean guitar are: